pmret/papermario/README.md

 Fix any errors and rerun `diff.py`.
 This will involve typing the function signature correctly, which you will probably find in [Star Rod's library database](https://github.com/nanaian/star-rod/blob/master/database/common_func_library.lib).
 See also [common_structs.h](include/common_structs.h).

-Once a successful build is made, `difflpy` will show you the difference between the original game's assembly (on the left) and what your C code generated (on the right).
+Once a successful build is made, `diff.py` will show you the difference between the original game's assembly (on the left) and what your C code generated (on the right).

 #### Matching the function